 I am a first-year graduate student in the Molecular Biosciences program.
 I graduated with a BS in Biology from Georgetown University in 2015.
 Following undergrad, I taught high school biology for two years between which I worked in a lab investigating the effects of phosphomutant proteins on breast cancer pathogenesis.
 Working in the lab spurred my interest in research so I left teaching to work in a lab full time.
 I worked at Georgetown Lombardi Comprehensive Cancer Center for two years, studying the role of EWS-Fli1, an aberrant transcription factor, in a rare pediatric bone cancer, Ewing sarcoma.
 Though my background has been largely focused on cancer biology, the complexity of the disease has driven me to pursue a better understanding of protein expression under non-disease conditions.
-During my rotation in the Shah lab, I will investigate the effects of ribosome stalling on transcript isoforms.
+In the Shah lab I will investigate the effects of ribosome stalling on transcript isoforms.